-To identify and engage with communities who lack equitable access to theater arts.
-In partnership with each community we will develop unique, custom, theater-based projects or curriculum to articulate a community’s voice.
+To identify and engage with communities who lack equitable access to the arts.
+In partnership with each community we will develop unique, custom arts and theater-based projects or curriculum to articulate a community’s voice.

+Teaches UBU Theater acting/scene study in Tyringham, MA.
+2018 collaborated with the Barrington Stage Company's WSS Youth Council exploring themes from "West Side Story".
 In 2015 Ann initiated the first theater program at the Boys and Girls Club of the Berkshires in Pittsfield, MA for middle and high school youth.
-She has also worked with the Pittsfield Public School’s high school EOS/Educational Options for Success program and their summer Gateways ESL program.
+She has also taught theater with the Pittsfield Public Schools' high school EOS/Educational Options for Success program and the Pittsfield Schools' Summer Gateways ESL program.

-Ann will be producing a community-based, site-specific production of Thornton Wilder's "Our Town" with the residents of Tyringham, MA summer 2017.
-In addition she is a Youth Mentor at Pittsfield Community Connection in Pittsfield.
-In 2015/16 she was a mentor with Multicultural Bridge’s Happiness Toolbox program in Pittsfield, MA.
-Ann was the Youth Advisor for the city of Pittsfield’s Youth Commission and served on the Board of Shakespeare & Company in Lenox, MA.
+She is a Youth Mentor at Pittsfield Community Connection in Pittsfield.
+In 2015/16 Ann was a mentor with Multicultural Bridge’s Happiness Toolbox' program in Pittsfield, MA.
+Ann served as the Youth Advisor for the city of Pittsfield’s Youth Commission from 2014 to 2016.

 Ann holds an M.A. in Theatre Education from Emerson College ‘13, and a B.A. in Theatre and Music Composition from Bennington College ‘82.
-She has attended professional development workshops across the U.S. at theaters and arts organizations including Cornerstone Theater, Shakespeare & Company, Arena Stage, AATE National Conferences and the Mass Cultural Council, among others.
+She has attended professional development workshops across the U.S. at theaters and arts organizations including Cornerstone Theater, National Life Stories at the British Library and the Oral History Society/University of London, Shakespeare & Company, Arena Stage, AATE National Conferences and the Mass Cultural Council, among others.

-To provide theater experiences that empower and engage communities.
-Theater can be inaccessible for a variety of reasons: economics, distance, accessibility, unfamiliarity or simply lack of exposure or understanding of the arts.
-By providing access to community-based theater and addressing accessibility barriers we can enrich the cultural life of area residents of all ages, ethnicities, socioeconomic backgrounds and education levels.
-Theater can be an instrument through which to celebrate a community’s character and articulate its individual voice.
+To provide artistic experiences that empower and engage communities.
+Theater and the other arts can be inaccessible for a variety of reasons: economics, distance, accessibility, unfamiliarity or simply lack of exposure or understanding of the arts.
+By providing access to community-based artistic experiences, and addressing accessibility barriers we can enrich the cultural life of area residents of all ages, ethnicities, socioeconomic backgrounds and education levels.
+The arts can be an instrument through which to celebrate a community’s character and articulate its individual voice.